ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 3. Enable rich file previews for various document formats
 4. Streamline research workflows by reducing manual data handling and format conversion

-Note: The Specialized File Handling roadmap has been deprioritized to focus on earlier phases, with only DICOM metadata extraction and FHIR viewer integration being prioritized.
+Note: The Specialized File Handling roadmap has been deprioritized to focus on earlier phases, with only DICOM metadata extraction and OHIF viewer integration being prioritized.
 Other specialized file format support (NetCDF, HDF5, FITS, etc.) will be addressed in future development cycles.

 By implementing these roadmaps, the Science Data Kit will provide researchers with powerful tools for working with cloud storage services, enabling more efficient and effective research workflows.